Busey Bank Sells 334 Shares of Snap-on Incorporated (NYSE:SNA)

-Busey Bank decreased its stake in shares of Snap-on Incorporated (NYSE:SNA – Free Report) by 14.2% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 2,011 shares of the company’s stock after selling 334 shares during the quarter.
+Busey Bank lowered its holdings in Snap-on Incorporated (NYSE:SNA – Free Report) by 14.2% in the 4th quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 2,011 shares of the company’s stock after selling 334 shares during the quarter.
 Busey Bank’s holdings in Snap-on were worth $581,000 at the end of the most recent quarter.

-Several other institutional investors have also recently made changes to their positions in SNA.
-MetLife Investment Management LLC increased its position in shares of Snap-on by 22.4% during the 1st quarter.
-MetLife Investment Management LLC now owns 14,527 shares of the company’s stock worth $2,985,000 after purchasing an additional 2,657 shares during the last quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS increased its holdings in shares of Snap-on by 6.0% during the 1st quarter.
-Commonwealth of Pennsylvania Public School Empls Retrmt SYS now owns 7,150 shares of the company’s stock worth $1,469,000 after acquiring an additional 407 shares during the last quarter.
-Sei Investments Co. increased its holdings in shares of Snap-on by 11.3% during the 1st quarter.
-Sei Investments Co. now owns 125,365 shares of the company’s stock worth $25,727,000 after acquiring an additional 12,720 shares during the last quarter.
-Aviva PLC increased its holdings in shares of Snap-on by 12.3% during the 1st quarter.
-Aviva PLC now owns 33,102 shares of the company’s stock worth $6,802,000 after acquiring an additional 3,636 shares during the last quarter.
-Finally, Prudential PLC acquired a new position in shares of Snap-on during the 1st quarter worth approximately $302,000.
+Other institutional investors and hedge funds also recently made changes to their positions in the company.
+Royal London Asset Management Ltd. lifted its position in Snap-on by 12.7% in the 3rd quarter.
+Royal London Asset Management Ltd. now owns 22,537 shares of the company’s stock valued at $5,751,000 after acquiring an additional 2,542 shares in the last quarter.
+Caprock Group LLC bought a new position in Snap-on in the 4th quarter valued at about $1,203,000.
+Vision Capital Management Inc. bought a new position in Snap-on in the 4th quarter valued at about $2,377,000.
+Raymond James & Associates lifted its position in shares of Snap-on by 3.9% during the 4th quarter.
+Raymond James & Associates now owns 355,160 shares of the company’s stock worth $102,584,000 after buying an additional 13,225 shares in the last quarter.
+Finally, Mcrae Capital Management Inc. bought a new position in shares of Snap-on during the 4th quarter worth approximately $11,356,000.
 Institutional investors and hedge funds own 84.88% of the company’s stock.

-Snap-on (NYSE:SNA – Get Free Report) last released its earnings results on Thursday, February 8th.
-The company reported $4.75 earnings per share for the quarter, beating analysts’ consensus estimates of $4.66 by $0.09.
-Snap-on had a return on equity of 20.89% and a net margin of 21.38%.
-The firm had revenue of $1.20 billion during the quarter, compared to the consensus estimate of $1.20 billion.
-During the same period in the prior year, the company posted $4.42 EPS.
-The company’s revenue was up 3.5% compared to the same quarter last year.
-As a group, equities analysts anticipate that Snap-on Incorporated will post 19.21 EPS for the current fiscal year.
+Snap-on (NYSE:SNA – Get Free Report) last issued its quarterly earnings results on Thursday, February 8th.
+The company reported $4.75 earnings per share (EPS) for the quarter, topping the consensus estimate of $4.66 by $0.09.
+Snap-on had a net margin of 21.38% and a return on equity of 20.89%.
+The company had revenue of $1.20 billion during the quarter, compared to analyst estimates of $1.20 billion.
+During the same quarter last year, the business posted $4.42 EPS.
+Snap-on’s quarterly revenue was up 3.5% compared to the same quarter last year.
+Sell-side analysts anticipate that Snap-on Incorporated will post 19.21 earnings per share for the current year.

 Snap-on Dividend Announcement

 The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 11th.
-Investors of record on Monday, February 26th were given a dividend of $1.86 per share.
+Investors of record on Monday, February 26th were paid a $1.86 dividend.
 The ex-dividend date was Friday, February 23rd.
-This represents a $7.44 annualized dividend and a dividend yield of 2.54%.
-Snap-on’s dividend payout ratio is currently 39.68%.
+This represents a $7.44 dividend on an annualized basis and a yield of 2.54%.
+Snap-on’s dividend payout ratio is 39.68%.

 Snap-on Incorporated manufactures and markets tools, equipment, diagnostics, and repair information and systems solutions for professional users worldwide.
 It operates through Commercial & Industrial Group, Snap-on Tools Group, Repair Systems & Information Group, and Financial Services segments.